On the (Non)Hadamard Property of the SJ State in a $1+1$D Causal Diamond: Entanglement Entropy with the Softened SJ State

 and where $V^\pm_i=|\mathcal{J}^\pm (i)|$ or the future and past volumes of the element $i$. $V_0$ sets the scale of the softening (i.e. how close one gets to the boundary before $\rho$ decays). $V_0\rightarrow 0$ is the limit to the regular SJ prescription with a hard boundary.
 See for example Figure \ref{fig:rho}.

 Figure \ref{fig:VRho} shows the relation between $V_0$ and the mean value of $\rho_i$ in a central subvolume of a $20000$ element causal set diamond with $L=$ 1.
-The central subvolume has $(t,\mathbf{x})\in 0.28 L$.
+The central subvolume has $|t|\leq0.28 L$ and $|x|\leq0.28L$.
 In the same central region, we studied the behavior of the softened Wightman function versus the geodesic distance.
 The results for softenings with $V_0 = 500$ and $V_0 = 1000$ are shown in Figure \ref{fig:W_mid} along with the unsoftened case for comparison.
 All three Wightman functions are consistent with the expected Minkowski scaling behavior of $-\frac{1}{2\pi}\ln|d|+\text{const}$, but with different constants ($0.027, -0.010$, and $-0.028$ for the unsoftened, $V_0 = 500$ and $V_0 = 1000$ cases respectively).
 The value of the constant decreases as we increase $V_0$.
 This together with the $ - \frac{1}{2\pi}\textrm{ln} \left( \frac{\pi}{L} \right)$ term in \eqref{eqn:Wgeneral} suggest the interpretation that the softening may in some sense decrease the value of the IR cutoff.
 In Figure \ref{fig:corre300} correlation plots are shown of the softened versus unsoftened Wightman functions, for a case with $V_0=300$ and number of elements $N = 20000$.
 Separate correlation plots are shown for points sampled near the boundary and away from the boundary.
-As expected, there is more correlation in the middle area and less near the boundary.
+We expect the softened and unsoftened Wightman functions to be more correlated away from the boundary, as the softening -- by design -- modifies the state near the boundary.
+This is also what we see in the correlation plots, as the scatter plot for the central region overlaps more with the $y=x$ line, which indicates that the values more closely agree.